 While all systems have configurability to some degree, what does it allow you to accomplish?
 Examples of configuration include:

 - A product with different colors and sizes may be configured in a way to show total product sales and stock on-hand by style or base product, as well as SKU.

 - A role (group of users) or individual configuration table of users that allows for the set-up of data security functions within your organization for updating and viewing data.

 - Flexibility for controlling different types of hardware or interfaces connected to the inventory management system.

 - Adoption of your detailed expense accounting structure.

 5. Integration and Interfaces

-What are the key integrations and interfaces required f your project cannot get all key functionalities from a single source, such as an ERP or WMS system?
+What are the key integrations and interfaces required if your project cannot get all key functionalities from a single source, such as an ERP or WMS system?
 Are there additional add-on systems required?
 What implementation expense is required?
-Here are a few considerations:
+Here are a few considerations.

 Implementing the right inventory management functions is one of the critical elements of an inventory strategy to increase sales and service to your customers without being overstocked.
 We recommend considering these 10 things when developing your inventory strategy.

 There isn’t a single right system for all businesses.
-Take the time to identify the functions you need to manage inventory and grow sales and service to your customers.
+Take the time to develop a RFP and identify the functions you need to manage inventory and grow sales and service to your customers.
 Then put the RFP out to competitive bid.